Say (John Mayer song)

 "Say" is a song by John Mayer written for the Rob Reiner film The Bucket List in 2007.
 The ballad was released as a single on November 20, 2007, and was the first commercial single in Mayer's career that was not originally released on one of his albums but added to the special edition re-release of his album Continuum.
-In the US, it is Mayer's highest-charting single, reaching number 12 on the Billboard Hot 100 in May 2008.
 The song earned Mayer his record-tying fourth and final Grammy Award for Best Male Pop Vocal Performance.

 Overview

 The music video for "Say" was directed by music video director Vem.
 The song is also referred to as "Say (What You Need to Say)" as this is the main line from the chorus of the song.
 The song was also the first "assignment" song that Mayer had ever written.
 He notes that when writing the song "I don't know how much harder it gets than to see a beautiful, bittersweet movie and then have to write a song that matches the tone."
 Mayer posted the song on his official blog on November 16.